-Evolution of Dyes has a nice historical review, but modern tie dye has two basic periods based on the dyes that were readily available.
+Evolution of Dyes has a nice historical review, but modern tie dye has two basic periods based on readily available dyes.

 The 1960's - All Purpose dyes were low cost and readily available in 3 primary colors.
 Here's our rainbow tie dye using the three primary colors.
-You had to mix them if you wanted another color, add heat to set the dye, and the colors would eventually fade.
+You had to mix colors if you wanted another color, add heat to set the dye, and the colors would eventually fade.

 Dye Color Mixing

-Dye colors don't mix like light.
-Artists often fail to explain this simple important fact.
+Dye colors don't mix like light, yet this simple fact isn't often mentioned.

-This is important.
-It helps you choose good color combinations for tie dye and tie dye colors that look good together.
+Knowing this can help you choose tie dye colors that look good together.

 - Primary Colors: Red, Yellow and Blue cannot be derived from other colors.
 All other colors are derived from primary colors.

 Secondary colors: Green, Orange, Purple.
 These are derived by mixing two primary colors in equal proportions.

-- Tertiary Colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green are derived by mixing a primary and a secondary color.
-That explains their two word names.
-However, now there are 200+ colors with names given by the dye manufacturers.
+- Tertiary Colors: Yellow-orange, red-orange, red-purple, blue-purple, blue-green, yellow-green are derived by mixing a primary and a secondary color in equal proportions.

 Dye Happy Colors